 Then check if these pupils have definitely left the school.
 If so, you should delete the pupil and deactivate the associated parent accounts, if the parent has no other children left at the school.

 Ambassadors can delete a pupil on the school structure page and can then also deactivate the parent on the All Parents page.
 These are two separate actions, as the parent may still have another child at the school.
+Deleting a pupil does not deactivate their parent's account for this reason.

 Assign admins to your new classes